p2-inc/phasetwo-docs/docs/management-api/terraform.md

 }
 ```

-Everything the Keycloak provider needs is in that response:
+Everything the Keycloak provider needs is in that response. **Use `server_url` as given rather than building the URL yourself** — some clusters serve Keycloak at the domain root and others under `/auth`, and the response already accounts for which:

 ```hcl
 provider "keycloak" {